Le Truc Docs 2.0.0

 • Use any server-side technology to render HTML

-• Have components
+• Type-safe reactive components

 HTML First.